 We have adopted a strong stance on implementation and compliance of health and safety measures across the organization.
 We have enabled flexible working arrangements to encourage social distancing.
 Additionally, ensuring proper hygiene standards and sanitation of goods is being prioritised while factoring in the necessary measures of sanitizing sites and warehouses.

 2. Workforce training

 We are providing adequate training on relevant health & hygiene measures to our workforce and making it a part of mandatory compliance.
-To ensure timely deliveries and serve our customers better, we have trained our workforce in learning the principles of agility and laid down a plan to ensure quick adoption of technological measures to enable the same.
+To ensure timely deliveries and serve our customers better during covid, we have trained our workforce in learning the principles of agility and laid down a plan to ensure quick adoption of technological measures to enable the same.

 3. Digital capabilities